 The Fraser Basin Council serves as facilitator and project manager.

 The Northeast Climate Risk Project has three main components:

 This project creates the Northeast Climate Risk Network (NECRN), a peer-mentoring network on adaptation as well as an advisory body for the project.
 The NECRN consists of the six municipal partners, the BC Ministry of Environment and Climate Change Strategy, BC Ministry of Municipal Affairs and Housing, Pacific Climate Impacts Consortium and Pacific Institute for Climate Solutions.

 2) Regional Climate Projections Report

 In June 2019 the Northeast Climate Risk Network completed the report Climate Projections for the BC Northeast Region.
 The report, a collaborative project, offers those in Northeast BC regional information on general climate projections, precipitation indicators, summer temperature indicators and winter temperature indicators.
 It also highlights regional impacts related to emergency management, transportation and infrastructure, natural systems, and people and businesses.

 3) Community Vulnerability Assessments

-Each of the project’s municipal partners will work with a consulting company to develop community-based vulnerability assessments.
+Each of the project’s municipal partners has worked with a consulting company to develop community-based vulnerability assessments.
 The vulnerability assessments will identify priority climate change impacts for each municipality, outline the climate change adaptation work done to date for each municipality and identify the priority gaps in adaptation planning and implementation.